The Cancer Therapy & Research Center Membership

 The Cancer Therapy & Research Center at The University of Texas Health Science Center San Antonio is an Organized Research Unit of the UT Health Science Center San Antonio, and as such is subject to the rules and guidelines set out for an Organized Research Unit.

-The CTRC, an NCI-Designated Cancer Center, has a formal membership policy in support of the cancer center's mission
+UT Health's cancer center, an NCI-Designated Cancer Center, has a formal membership policy in support of the cancer center's mission

-To promote interdisciplinary research in cancer-related areas of basic science, clinical research and cancer prevention and control, and
+To promote interdisciplinary research in cancer-related areas of basic science, clinical research and cancer prevention, and control, and